-A whole week (30 shifts) of single-bunch operation will be available to users in week 23 of 2021 and perhaps in another week before the end of the cycle (February 2022).
+A whole week (30 shifts) of single-bunch operation will be available to users in the cycle (March-August 2022).
 If you want to apply for a beamtime in a single-bunch week, you should indicate that clearly in your beamtime proposal.
 In that case, the scientific motivation of your proposal should be based on the use of single-bunch operation.

 Please note that FinEstBeAMS does not have a chopper in the beamline.